Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

-Based on the p-value of 0.685, which is greater than our alpha level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis; in other words, the true standard deviation in the number of tropes for “slow and short” songs is equal to 1.675.
-Thus, the data do not provide convincing evidence that the true standard deviation for slow and short songs is less than the population standard deviation of 1.675.
+Based on the p-value of 0.685, which is greater than our alpha level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis; in other words, the data do not provide convincing evidence that the true standard deviation for slow and short songs is less than the population standard deviation of 1.675.

 Now, let’s find the full linear model that predicts number of tropes (`trope_count`) from tempo (`bpm`) and duration (`sec_duration`):